Gavaevodata

-In scripture
+In the Avesta

 Although Avestan gav- "cow" is grammatically feminine, the word is also used as a singular for the collective "cattle".
 In English language translations Gavaevodata is often referred to in gender-neutral terms as "primordial ox".
 Other translations refer to Gavaevodata as a bull and is similar to the Egyptian God Apis.
 The -aevo.data of the name literally means "created as one" or "solely created" or "uniquely created".

 Gavaevodata is only alluded to in the surviving texts of the Avesta, referred to by name in only two hymns.
 In other instances, for example in Yasht 13.85, the primordial beast is mentioned among the six material creations, but not by name.
 Elsewhere, such as in the Gathic Avestan Yasna Haptanghaiti, prayers are offered on behalf of the soul of the cow (geush urvan), or worship is offered to "the cow's soul, and to her created body", but in neither case is Gavaevodata mentioned by name, nor is it clear (unlike in Zoroastrian tradition) whether the soul of the cow is the soul of Gavaevodata.

 This is also the case for The Cow's Lament.
 In this allegorical text, the soul of the cow (geush urvan) despairs over the wretched condition to which the forces of deceit (druj) have subjected her (see myth, below), and over her lack of protection from an adequate herdsman.
 The divinities hold council, and decide that Zoroaster is the only one who can alleviate her condition.
 At first she laments even more, holding Zoroaster to be incompetent, but finally accepts his assistance.

 At least two levels of meaning have been inferred from this text (Malandra 2001b): The maltreated creature symbolizes the plight of Zoroaster's community, and the soul of the primordial beast is a metaphor for the message that Zoroaster has received from Mazda.
 In verse 3 of the litany to the moon, Gavaevodata is invoked as (or together with) the "bovine of many species" in the care of the moon Mah, specifically måŋha- gaociθra- "the moon that keeps in it the cithra of cattle," which is a stock epithet of Mah.

 In the 30 hymns to the divinities of the Zoroastrian calendar month, Gavaevodata is again invoked in the verses nominally dedicated to the Moon.
 Mah is again referred to as "the Moon containing the cithra of cattle", and Gavaevodata is again referred to as (or in the company of) the "Bovine of many species."